newrelic/docs-website/src/data-dictionary/events/TransactionError/timestamp.md

   - TransactionError
 ---

-The start time of the job in Unix time (milliseconds since the Unix epoch).
+The start time of the job in milliseconds since the Unix epoch.
+(See https://currentmillis.com for an example.)